 Belle du Jour – Yves Saint Laurent, 1967

 This movie started a long-lasting friendship between Yves and Catherine Deneuve.
 The French actress plays Severine, a bored housewife that spends her afternoons working in a high-class brothel.
 Sounds scandalous?
-It was at the time of production when there weren’t many movie exploring the theme of female sexuality.
+It was at the time of production when there weren’t many movies exploring the theme of female sexuality.
 But, don’t expect any explicit costumes.
 Yves went in a different direction.
 Watch and see,

 Barbarella – Paco Rabanne, 1968